cashewe/llun/README.md

 # Dull

-Dull is welsh mate its racist to pronounce it as dull and call me dumb for my boring tool.

-The tool will make use of LLMs to create a 'strategic linter' - a tool which can be used to help guide a unified view of technical strategy within a team, despite 'strategy' being something which cannot be boolean identified via a traditional linter.
+The Dull tool will make use of LLMs to create a 'strategic linter' - a tool which can be used to help guide a unified view of technical strategy within a team, despite 'strategy' being something which cannot be boolean identified via a traditional linter.
+It'll do this by allowing users to select a number of configurable 'rules' to enforce upon their code such as 'single use principle' etc... and then the tool will raise its concerns to the user in hopefully readable ways.

 The target audience would be companies looking to super charge their python use without experienced staff engineers on hand to review every PR etc...